Migrating to FluxCD Operator with UI

 # Check operator deployment

-kubectl get deployment -n flux-operator
+kubectl get deployment -n flux-system

-Step 3: Create FluxInstance with UI Enabled
+Step 4: Create FluxInstance with Operator

 Create flux-instance.yaml: